SohomDas/Travel-Website/README.md

 # Travel-Website
+A Travel website for Kolkata with all the must-visit places all in one.
-A Travel website with only frontend created using HTML,CSS ,js
+The website has been constructed with only Frontend Experience using HTML,CSS and JavaScript.